Blotch3D/Blotch3D/README.md

 examples:

--   The models you specify for a sprite object (see the BlSprite.LODs field) are MonoGame "Model" objects.
-So, you can, for example, specify custom shaders, etc., for those models.
+-   The models you specify for a sprite object (see the BlSprite.LODs field) are MonoGame "Model" objects or a VertexPositionNormalTexture array.
+So, you can, for example, specify custom shaders, etc., for those things.

 -   The BlWindow3D class derives from the MonoGame "Game" class.